Anadrol vs. Superdrol: Comparing Side Effects

 • Mood Swings: Hormonal imbalances can lead to psychological side effects, including mood swings and increased aggression.

-• Muscle Gains: Rapid increase in muscle mass, ideal for bulking.
+• Muscle gains: rapid mass increase, ideal for bulking.

-• Liver Toxicity: Significant risk of liver stress and potential damage.
+• Liver toxicity: significant risk of liver stress and damage.

-Superdrol is popular among bodybuilders for its ability to increase lean muscle mass.
-Unlike Anadrol, it does not cause substantial water retention, which makes muscles appear more defined.
+Bodybuilders use Superdrol because it adds lean muscle mass.
+Unlike Anadrol, it doesn't cause much water retention, so muscles look more defined.

 • Lean Gains: Users typically report solid, lean muscle gains.